konnected-io/docs/security-alarm-system/installation/device-handlers.md

 # Install the Device Handlers

-_Konnected Security_ comes with several device handlers that support the capabilities of the various devices:
+_Konnected_ comes with several device handlers that support the capabilities of the various things you can attach to a Konnected board:

 1. Contact Sensor
 2. Motion Sensor
 3. Siren/Strobe (Alarm)
 4. Smoke Detector
 5. Panic Button
+6. Switch
+7. Momentary Switch
+8. Beep/Blink Switch

 You only need to install the device handlers that you plan on using, but it doesn't hurt to install them all anyway.